aneeshahehe/vProfile-project-setup-Local-/README.md

 The word 'stack' is used for collection of servicesworking together to create an experience.
 ## Services to be deployed
-* MySQL/MariaDB - SQL Database
+* MySQL - SQL Database
 * Memcache - DB Caching
 * RabbitMQ - Broker/Queuing Agent
 * Tomcat - Application Server